 If you’re wondering how to store mangoes, I have you covered!

 Mangoes are one of the sweetest, yummiest tropical fruits there is.
-I love them as a snack, as a dessert topping, as a smoothie… the list goes on and on.
+I love them as a snack, in mango desserts, in smoothies… the list goes on and on.

 So whenever they’re in season, I stock up on as many as I can!